 Observations: Mill Pond, 6/2/2010

-Bogey golfers and higher handicappers have a true friend in Medford.
-Mill Pond is the golf-course equivalent of your most dependable pal, always there in times of need.
-When you're reeling from that brutal round in which tree-hugged fairways left you with nothing but frayed nerves and hardpan lies, or that grueling 18 full of elevated greens and water carries, Mill Pond waits with a helping hand.
+Mill Pond Golf Course is a breath of fresh air, and not just because of the crisp and constant wind whipping through the sprawling, wide-open layout.
+When you're reeling from a brutal round in which tree-hugged fairways left you with nothing but frayed nerves and hardpan lies, or a grueling 18 full of elevated greens and water carries, Mill Pond waits with a helping hand.

-Those who love to swing the driver with abandon can count on its limitless fairways, where the next fairway over is just as good as the one targeted.
+Those who love to swing the driver with abandon can count on a handful of seemingly limitless fairways, where the next fairway over is often just as good as the one targeted.
 Strong iron players rely on its short rough and shorter yardage, allowing them the opportunity to get off the tee comfortably then attack the flag with their preferred tools.
 Touch players who thrive around the green appreciate its playable rough and generously sized, though at times tricky, putting surfaces.

 That's not to say Mill Pond is a total pushover.
-Like any good friend, it doesn't hesitate to razz when your guard is down.
+Like a longtime pal, it doesn't hesitate to razz when your guard is down.
 Mounding and an abundance of fescue can leave uphill, sidehill and buried lies that can go from tough to terrible with one bad bounce.
 Big bunkers, many scattered around the fairways, are stroke stealers.
-Water hazards are present on most of the back nine.
+Water hazards ripple along the left side of nearly a half-dozen holes.
 But at the end of the day, Mill Pond usually leaves you with a nice score and a pat on the back.

-With just under 6,000 yards from the middle tees and a rather benign slope rating of 115, Mill Pond is a tame links course that impresses with its impeccable conditioning and still challenges with troublesome bunkering, fescue and an ever-present wind.
-Advanced players may find a tougher test elsewhere -- even the back tees have a low slope at 117 -- but overall Mill Pond provides a fun, forgiving round in a prime setting.
+With a shade over 6,300 yards and a 127 slope rating from the tips, Mill Pond is a relatively tame links-style course that impresses with its impeccable conditioning and still challenges with troublesome fescue and an ever-present wind.
+Advanced players may find a tougher test elsewhere, but overall Mill Pond provides a fun, forgiving round in a prime setting.

 LAYOUT:

-Three of the next four holes are short and relatively simple -- the 299-yard second is driveable for some, scoreable for others, as long as the plethora of bunkers can be avoided; #3 and #5, par-3s of 136 and 181 yards, present little danger save for a large trap in front of each green and significantly tacked-on yardage for those playing from the tips (176 and 214 yards, respectively).
+Three of the next four holes are short and relatively simple -- the tinier-than-listed 344-yard 13th is driveable for some, scoreable for others, as long as the plethora of bunkers can be avoided; #14 and #16, par-3s of 162 and 179 yards, present little danger save for a large trap in front of each green and significantly tacked-on yardage for those playing from the tips on the 16th (210 yards).
 But the hole in between is the stiffest challenge on the course, and quite an anomaly for wide-open Mill Pond.
-Hole #4 is a tight 443-yard squeeze between sections of thick woods, where balls can be lost on both sides of a fairway that fades slightly to the right.
+The 15th is a tight 428-yard squeeze between sections of thick woods, where balls can be lost on both sides of a fairway that fades slightly to the right.
 Bunkers line the left rough, ensuring that your path to the green remains choppy even if you do steer clear of the trees on each side.

 CONDITIONS:

 Mill Pond is visually impressive.
 Colors and textures combine to form an aesthetically appealing golf course.
 The rich greens of the fairways blend with the deeper hues of the taller grasses, as well as the wispy browns and yellows of the fescue.
 The mounding on the course and the rolling of the fairways add to the classic look.
-A weathered red shed serves as a landmark near the creek in the ninth fairway.
-A windmill watches over the action on the 14th and 17th greens.
+A weathered shed serves as a landmark near the creek in the 11th fairway.
+A windmill watches over the action on the fifth and eighth greens.
 Mill Pond is one of 642 courses in the world to earn designation as a Certified Audubon Cooperative Sanctuary by Audubon International.

 Greens are generously sized, and vary between generally flat, lightly sloped, ridged and tiered.
-Pin placement can be tricky, especially on #17, where a flag on the top shelf can be hard to find from a tight lie or one of the three large traps.
-A hump on the tenth green and a ridge on #13 complicate putts on two otherwise affable holes.
+Pin placement can be tricky, especially on #8, where a flag on the top shelf can be hard to find from a tight lie or one of the three large traps.
+A hump on the first green and a ridge on the par-3 fourth complicate putts on two otherwise affable holes.

 Not surprisingly, wind is a major player here.
 Steady gusts will be your friend on some holes and foe on others.
-Many consecutive holes play parallel to one another back and forth, so the wind should help just as much as it hinders.
+Many consecutive holes play parallel to one another, so the wind should help just as much as it hinders.
 Bunkers are a mainstay on nearly every hole, and some holes feature a series of bunkers along the edges of the fairways.
 They can be deep or sunk below elevated greens at times.

 HOLE(S) TO REMEMBER: